Will Deer Move With Frost On The Ground

 To avoid this, some hunters focus solely on hunting during the afternoon when extreme cold causes temperatures to plummet.
 Alternatively, hunting low-impact stand sites, where there is little risk of spooking deer on entry, is also a wise idea under such circumstances.

-Nonetheless, there is a definite advantage to hunting when such frigid conditions are present, as irregularly heavy deer movement is practically a given.
+Nonetheless, hunting has a definite advantage when such frigid conditions are present, as irregularly heavy deer movement is practically a given.

 This stems from the fact that deer require a much higher intake of calories to sustain their body temperatures in the extreme cold than would otherwise be necessitated under other circumstances.